If you’re trying to conceive, knowing how to calculate your fertile window is key.

 Some women experience noticeable signs of ovulation like abdominal pain (called mittelschmerz, German for “middle pain”), light spotting, breast tenderness, bloating, and an increased sex drive.
 But for those of us who don’t experience these signs, or who have erratic cycles, it can be tough to tell.
 If you’re in that boat, keep reading for some ways to determine your fertile window.

 Ovulation tests come in all sorts of flavors.
-Some are digital, others are little strips that are dipped in urine.
-All of these tests detect the presence of something called luteinizing hormone (LH) in urine.
+Some are midstream (which you pee directly on) and some are test strips you dip in urine.
+All of these types of tests detect the presence of something called luteinizing hormone (LH) in urine.
 LH is one of the key players in your monthly cycle.
 The LH surge (increase in hormone level) triggers ovulation, or the release of an egg.

 LH levels spike—or “surge”—16 to 48 hours before ovulation.
 Ovulation tests detect this surge and can help identify your fertile window.
 A positive ovulation test means you are in your “LH surge” and that it’s an ideal time to have sex if you want to get pregnant.
 Keep in mind, you’ll want to know your pattern of ovulation (what day in your cycle you get a positive test) for future months in order to time sex before the surge and make use of the full fertile window.
-Our free Ovulation Tracker PDF has a section where you can record what day and time you took your ovulation test and whether the results were positive or negative.
+Our Ovulation Test Kit comes with a free ovulation tracker where you can record what day and time you took your ovulation test and whether the results were positive or negative.

 Of course, sex can’t always be scheduled like a business meeting.
 Having an honest discussion with your partner, and planning how to go about this together will make the process easier (and won’t kill the mood).